stangreg/Ignitron/README.md

 | Reverb     | Plate Long         | bias.reverb       | Level                   | Damping                 | Dwell               | Time           | Low Cut      | High Cut    | Selects Reverb Type | 0.8                           |

 ##### Hendrix Tones
-**Note:** You can easily store tones using Hendrix gear on Ignitron.
+**Note:** You can simply store tones using Hendrix gear on Ignitron.
 As the effects are licensed and purchased In-App, you need to connect your mobile Spark App to the Spark Amp after switching on the Spark Amp.
 When you then disconnect the Spark App and connect Ignitron afterwards you should be able to use presets using below gear.

 | Type       | App&nbsp;Name           | Technical&nbsp;Name    | Parameter&nbsp;0             | Parameter&nbsp;1             | Parameter&nbsp;2         | Parameter&nbsp;3    | Parameter&nbsp;4  | Parameter&nbsp;5 | Parameter&nbsp;6         | Extra&nbsp;Info                    |
 |------------|--------------------|-------------------|-------------------------|-------------------------|---------------------|----------------|--------------|-------------|---------------------|-------------------------------|